This post contains affiliate links.

 Thinking of crossing this adventure off of your Peru bucket list?
 Here is my review of the 2-day / 1-night trek and everything you can expect when you go hiking in Colca Canyon.

 Want more of the outdoors?
 Join our new Sustainable Hiking Collective on Facebook to connect with the international hiking community, discover new destinations, join virtual trail cleanups, and take part in monthly sustainability challenges.

 Time: We were picked up at 3 am in Arequipa on the first day, and returned to the city at 5 pm on day two.

-Distance: The first day hiking Colca Canyon we walked 13.5 miles, and the second we walked 9 miles.
-That meant about seven hours of walking on day one and four hours on day two.
+Distance: The first day hiking in Colca Canyon we walked 13.5 miles, and the second we walked 9 miles.

 Altitude: The trek started at 10,700 ft.
 From there, we descended into the canyon down to the oasis at 7,300 ft.
 Just remember, the next day you will have to climb right back out of it!

 How much does it cost to go hiking in Colca Canyon?

 Daniel and I paid 100 soles / 30 usd per person for the tour, plus another 70 soles / 21 usd per person for the tourist ticket for entrance into the canyon.